Campaign of the Month: October 2017

 Something I’ve seen overlooked several times by new players that are generating characters, and who have their hearts set on a given sire, is the importance of bringing something to the table for that sire.
 The Embrace is the kind of thing that’s typically not given out willy nilly by established Kindred.
 Most (though not all) Kindred (especially elder Kindred) tend to treat it as an investment, and as such, you need to bring something to the table for them.
 This doesn’t mean your PC has to be tailored to be an ideal fit for their needs, but it does mean that it’s unlikely that a powerful elder is going to Embrace your vagrant on the street out of the goodness of his heart.
 That value can take many forms.
 Maybe it’s skills.
 Maybe it’s connections.
 Maybe it’s resources.
 Whatever the case, when creating your PC, you should be keeping that in mind.
 The more mundane your character, the more likely they are to get a very ‘mundane’ Embrace.

-GM’s Commentary: Beyond this, it also helps when a PC goes out and accomplishes impressive feats in the game world.
-Sires can have many reasons for Embracing beyond wanting a competent childe, but demonstrating competence can only ever help your PC.
-Elder sires are going to be a lot more picky about granting the Embrace than neonate sires.
+GM’s Commentary: Beyond this, it also helps when a PC goes out and accomplishes notable feats in the game world.
+Sires can have many reasons for Embracing beyond wanting a competent childe, but demonstrating competence can only ever help a prospective childe.
+Elder sires are much pickier about granting the Embrace than neonate sires.

-I’ve had a number of PC concepts pitched from players who seemed to take pleasure in their PCs’ haplessness, irreverence for authority, naiveté, incompetence, and general emotional problems.
-These sorts of characters are unlikely to earn the Embrace from an elder sire who has little use for such traits in a childe.
+I’ve had PC concepts pitched by prospective players who seemed to take pleasure in their PCs’ haplessness, irreverence for authority, naiveté, incompetence, and emotional instability.
+These sorts of traits are unlikely to earn the Embrace from a more discerning sire.

-Naturally, an elder sire might not be what you want for your PC.
-Maybe you’d prefer a more “street-level” game with a sire who’s closer to an equal, or you want to deal with the narrative challenges of being Embraced by a sire who didn’t have enough clout to get the Prince’s permission.
-Simply be aware what kinds of PCs are likely to attract what kinds of sires.
+Of course, an elder sire might not be what you want for your PC.
+Maybe you’d prefer an ancilla whose expectations aren’t quite so high, or a neonate who might view their childe as something close to an equal.
+Maybe you’d prefer a more “street-level” game with a PC who never knew their sire and forced to find their own way.
+There are all types of sires.
+Simply be aware what kinds of PCs are likely to attract (and not attract) what kinds of sires.

 Another Brick in the Wall